PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 .. seealso:: `DefaultTensor <https://docs.pennylane.ai/en/latest/code/api/pennylane.devices.default_tensor.DefaultTensor.html>`__ for a CPU only tensor network simulator device.

-Note that it is recommended to create a ``lightning.tensor`` device for each quantum circuit simulation to ensure resources are correctly handled.
+Note that as `lightning.tensor` cannot be cleaned up like other state-vector devices because the data is attached to the graph.
+It is recommended to create a new ``lightning.tensor`` device per circuit to ensure resources are correctly handled.
 Operations and observables support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~